About

 Nov 2025 – Jan 2026

-AI & Digital Transformation in Government
+AI and Digital Transformation in Government

 SOAS University of London